letsdrink/ouzo/docs/fluent_functions.md

-Methods in FluentFunctions return instance of FluentFunction that contains all functions from [[Functions]].
+Methods in FluentFunctions return instance of FluentFunction that contains all functions from [Functions](functions.md).

 ### Example: